 b.
 Defined benefit plans

-The Company provides for the liability towards the said plans on the basis of actuarial valuation carried as at the reporting date, by an independent qualified actuary using the projected-unit-credit method.
+The Company provides for the liability towards the said plans on the basis of actuarial valuation carried out quarterly as at the reporting dates, by an independent qualified actuary using the projected-unit-credit method.

 The obligation towards the said benefits is recognised in the Balance Sheet, at the present value of the defined benefit obligations.
 The present value of the said obligation is determined by discounting the estimated future cash outflows, using interest rates of government bonds.